hsjobeki/nix-types/docs/src/problems.md

 - `singleton :: Any -> [Any]`
 - `imap0 :: (int -> a -> b) -> [a] -> [b]`

+> Type variables are better than the explicit `Any` this Project highly recommends to PROHIBIT the use of explicit `Any` and force users to use type variables.

 ## Lowercase, PascalCase, vs camelCase

 - `imap0 :: (int -> a -> b) -> [a] -> [b]`